In this step-by-step tutorial, we are going to take a look at how to split first and last name in excel with detailed examples.

 After all the steps your result will look like this.

-In case if you have a better way to extract middle name using formulas please let me know.
+In case you have a better way to extract middle names using formulas please let me know.

-As promised, by now you know how to split first and last name in excel using various methods.
+As promised, by now you know how to split first and last names in excel using various methods.
 For ad-hoc reporting, I’d suggest using text to columns functionality.